 - Alaska Airlines Mileage Plan miles (mainly through buy miles promotions)

-|Route||Qantas||Asia Miles||AAdvantage||Avios||Alaska Mileage Plan|
+|Route||Qantas||AAdvantage||Asia Miles||Avios||Alaska Mileage Plan|

+To get the ball rolling, check out our guide on how to search for reward space, primarily through the Qantas website.
 You may also be interested in using your Qantas Points to upgrade an Economy Class ticket bought with cash.

 If you are purchasing a cash ticket on a Qantas flight and want to get the most value out of the points you’ll earn, check out our guide on how to choose which program to credit your frequent flyer points to.